 2. Bielczyk-Maczyńska, et al. (2014) A Loss of Function Screen of Identified Genome-Wide Association Study Loci Reveals New Genes Controlling Hematopoiesis., PLoS genetics.

 In light of the above cited mechanical injury model, it is not appropriate to describe this method without referencing the existing mechanical injury model.
 However, this reviewer recognizes that such a detailed description may be useful to the hemostasis community and encourages the authors to discuss these previous publications and present the material in such a way that the differences of this method compared to those previously published becomes apparent.

+We thank the reviewer.
+The last paragraph of the introduction has been changed to include the citations.
+We have included a discussion of the different published mechanical injuries in the last paragraph of the discussion.

 Furthermore, the variation inherent to needle induced injury makes this mechanical method less attractive than laser injury methods.

+We believe the laser and mechanical models are complementary.
+Mechanical injury is likely a more physiological trigger of tissue damage and hemorrhage than laser injury, and laser injury does not allow for the study of vessel recanalization.
+We now discuss this in the last paragraph of the revised manuscript.

 If this method were to be standardized (e.g. by mechanization), then it would be more useful than previously described methods.
 In summary, as it stands, with the exception of the use of GFP lines and the associated fluorescence images, the methodological contributions of this paper have unfortunately already been published.

 Editorial Comment: Novelty is not a requirement for publication of a method in JoVE.
 However we ask that you carefully consider the references and points presented by this reviewer and include additional information as appropriate in your revised manuscript.